Chaman Chakko

-Chaman Chakko is an Indian film editor working in the Malayalam film industry.
+Chaman Chacko is an Indian film editor working in the Malayalam film industry.
+He was born in Thrissur, Kerala.
+Chaman is the nephew of renowned Malayalam music director, Johnson_(composer).
 He began his journey by directing and editing short films, which helped shape his visual storytelling skills.
-He later worked as a spot editor on several feature films before making his independent editing debut with the critically acclaimed film Kala (2021).
+He later worked as a spot editor on several feature films before making his independent editing debut with Kala (2021).

-Personal life

-Chaman was born to Thattil Chacko and Soly Chacko at Nellikunnu,Thrissur.
-He has a sibling named Chanchal Chacko.
-Music director Johnson is his uncle.
-Chaman graduated from St. Thomas College, Thrissur with a Bachelor of Visual Communication.